MaramLA/MaramLA/README.md

 ** `Backend Developer | MERN Stack Developer` **

-👋 Hi, I'm Maram, a passionate web developer.
+👋 Hi, I'm Maram, a passionate full stack developer.
 My ultimate goal is to excel as a proficient web developer, contribute to meaningful industry projects, and help deliver a satisfying user experience through learning high-quality coding mechanisms.🤩

 I'm eager to bring my skills to a team that values a proactive and innovative approach to development.
 Feel free to explore my projects on GitHub or reach out via email at maramlutfi.alfaraj@gmail.com.